NgoHuy05/GAMESDL-SPACE-SHOOTER/README.md

 If you gain 25 point, you will encounter an extremely difficult boss.
 The boss will summon countless fireballs and have 1000 HP.
 To defeat the boss, you must hit it with 1000 shots.
 Therefore, this game I created is designed to prevent anyone from winning.

-And if there's a winning scenario, you'll get an additional 13122005 points(it's my birthday ^^), and it will display "Congratulations!
+And if there's a winning scenario, you'll get an additional 13122005 points(Guess why the score is like this ^_^), and it will display "Congratulations!
 You win."

 ```"Nah!
 I don't think anyone can win."```

+If I had more time I think I would make another map and develop some elements such as increased levels, stronger bullets, skills and more enemies.